 “Rejoice always, pray without ceasing, in everything give thanks; for this is the will of God in Christ Jesus for you.” ~1 Thessalonians 5:16-18

-Rejoicing is the will of God for your life; it’s the desire of God for every believer.
+Rejoicing is the will of God for your life.
+It is the desire of the Father for every believer.
 The power of joy cannot be overestimated.
 Delighting in the Lord is an infectious way to live.
 Joy spills over into others people’s lives when we allow it to be an authentic part of our own.

-God is happy, and we live daily under his smile.
-Grace is favor, and favor means God is satisfied (Jesus did that, not us, we just benefit from it).
-God delights in us and we in him because of Jesus.
-As you learn to be thrilled by God your enjoyment in life increases; you cannot afford to be without joy.
+God is happy, and we live daily under His smile.
+Grace is God’s favor.
+Favor means God is satisfied.
+Jesus did that, not us, yet we benefit from it.
+God delights in us and we in Him because of Jesus.
+As you learn to be thrilled by God your enjoyment in life increases.
+You cannot afford to be without joy.

 Elton Trueblood said, “I don’t trust the theology of any person who doesn’t laugh.”
-The reason is because they are claiming to understand something about the most joyous being in the universe, yet they don’t exhibit one of God’s primary qualities.
-How can a constant spirit of heaviness be trusted?
+I believe the reason is that they are claiming to understand something about the most joyous being in the universe, yet they don’t exhibit one of God’s primary qualities—joy.

-Return to joy all ye negative persons!
+A constant spirit of heaviness cannot be trusted.
+So, return to joy all ye negative persons!
 Take off the spirit of heaviness.
 Put on the garment of praise.
-I think I’m going to blow my shofar now…
+I’m so happy I think I’ll go blow my shofar now!

 Sources: (1) Celebration of Discipline by Richard Foster; (2) Approaching the Heart of Prophecy by Graham Cooke